 Can I go on safari if I’m pregnant?

-With the Kruger Park being a high risk malaria area it is not recommended to take a trip to this reserve during your pregnancy.
-There are plenty of other options around South Africa for taking a time out and enjoying the bush.
-There are parks and reserves throughout the country that would be better suited.
+With the Kruger Park being a high risk malaria area it is not recommended that you travel there during your pregnancy.
+There are plenty of other options around South Africa for taking time out and enjoying the bush.
+There are a multitude of parks and reserves throughout the country that would be better suited.
 Let us help you make a good decision for a malaria-free safari.

 Why do I need to pay conservation fees?

 When and how are conservation fees paid?

-Conservation fees are paid at the gates on your arrival at the Kruger National Park entrance.
+Conservation fees are paid at the gate upon your arrival at the park.
 Guests who are in posession of a valid Wild Card will not be required to pay park fees as they are included in their membership fees.
 If you book a safari with us, you can opt to have these fees included in the cost of your safari, so you need not worry about this during your stay.